-18. Whereas by an Act of the Parliament of Great Britain, passed in the fourth year of Our reign, intituled, "An Act to prevent Paper Bills of Credit hereafter to be issued in any of His Majesty's Colonies and Plantations in America from being declared to be a any of His Majesty's Colonies and Plantations in America from being declared to be a legal Tender in payment of Money, and to prevent the legal Tender of such Bills as are now subsisting from being prolonged beyond the Periods limited for calling in and sinking the same," it is enacted, that no paper bills or bills of credit should be created or issued by an act, order, resolution or vote of Assembly, in any of Our colonies or plantations in America, to be a legal tender in payment; and that any such act, order, resolution or vote for creating or issuing such paper bills, or bills of credit, or for prolonging the legal tender of any such then subsisting and current in any of the said colonies and plantations, should be null and void; and whereas by another Act of Our said Parliament, passed in the thirteenth year of Our reign, intituled, "An Act to explain and amend the above recited Act," passed in the fourth year of Our reign as aforesaid, it is enacted, that any certificates, notes, bills or debentures which shall or may be voluntarily accepted by the creditors of the public within any of the colonies of America as security for the payment of what is due and owing to the debentures which shall or may be voluntarily accepted by the creditors of the public within any of the colonies of America as security for the payment of what is due and owing to the said public creditors, may be made and enacted by the General Assemblies of the said colonies respectively, to be a tender to the public treasurers in the said colonies, for the discharge of any duties, charges or debts whatsoever, due to and payable at or in the said public treasuries of the said colonies, in virtue of laws passed within the same, and in no other case whatsoever: It is Our will and pleasure, that you do in all things conform yoursalf to the previous of the said visited Acts, both with respect to the net suggestion to approximate to the previous conformation. self to the provisions of the said recited Acts, both with respect to the not assenting to any may be presented to you for the purpose of issuing or creating paper bills of credit to be a legal tender in payment; and the assenting to any bills by which such certificates, notes or debentures which may be voluntarily accepted in payment by the public creditors, shall be made a legal tender to the Treasury for taxes, duties and other payments to the public treasury.
+18. Whereas by an Act of the Parliament of Great Britain, passed in the fourth year of Our reign, intituled, "An Act to prevent Paper Bills of Credit hereafter to be issued in any of His Majesty's Colonies and Plantations in America from being declared to be a legal Tender in payment of Money, and to prevent the legal Tender of such Bills as are now subsisting from being prolonged beyond the Periods limited for calling in and sinking the same," it is enacted, that no paper bills or bills of credit should be created or issued by an act, order, resolution or vote of Assembly, in any of Our colonies or plantations in America, to be a legal tender in payment; and that any such act, order, resolution or vote for creating or issuing such paper bills, or bills of credit, or for prolonging the legal tender of any such then subsisting and current in any of the said colonies and plantations, should be null and void; and whereas by another Act of Our said Parliament, passed in the thirteenth year of Our reign, intituled, "An Act to explain and amend the above recited Act," passed in the fourth year of Our reign as aforesaid, it is enacted, that any certificates, notes, bills or debentures which shall or may be voluntarily accepted by the creditors of the public within any of the colonies of America as security for the payment of what is due and owing to the said public creditors, may be made and enacted by the General Assemblies of the said colonies respectively, to be a tender to the public treasurers in the said colonies, for the discharge of any duties, charges or debts whatsoever, due to and payable at or in the said public treasuries of the said colonies, in virtue of laws passed within the same, and in no other case whatsoever: It is Our will and pleasure, that you do in all things conform yourself to the provisions of the said recited Acts, both with respect to the not assenting to any bills which may be presented to you for the purpose of issuing or creating paper bills or bills of credit to be a legal tender in payment; and the assenting to any bills by which such certificates, notes or debentures which may be voluntarily accepted in payment by the public creditors, shall be made a legal tender to the Treasury for taxes, duties and other payments to the public treasury.

-19. You shall not remit any fines or forfeitures whatsoever above the sum of 101. dispose of any forfeitures whatsoever, until, upon signifying unto the Commissioners of Our Treasury or Our High Treasurer for the time being, the nature of the offence and the occasion of such fines and forfeitures, with the particular sums or value thereof, which you are to do with all speed, you shall have received Our directions thereon; but you may in the mean time suspend the payment of the said fines and forfeitures.
+19. You shall not remit any fines or forfeitures whatsoever above the sum of 10 l., nor dispose of any forfeitures whatsoever, until, upon signifying unto the Commissioners of Our Treasury or Our High Treasurer for the time being, the nature of the offence and the occasion of such fines and forfeitures, with the particular sums or value thereof, which you are to do with all speed, you shall have received Our directions thereon; but you may in the mean time suspend the payment of the said fines and forfeitures.